mikebjoyce/squadjs-slackers-suite/README.md

 ### 2. Reconnect Memory (High Priority)

-If the joining player has a record in the reconnect database from the current round, they are routed directly back to their previous team — **before** Elo scoring is evaluated.
-Reconnecting players are granted an additional **+1 imbalance grace allowance** on top of the base to allow them back to their squad.
+If the joining player has a record in the reconnect database from the current round, they are routed directly back to their previous team — **before** Clan Grouping or Elo scoring is evaluated.
+Reconnecting players are granted an additional **+2 imbalance grace allowance** on top of the base to allow them back to their squad.

-If the reconnect target would violate the hard cap even with the grace allowance, the player falls through to Elo scoring with a small bias toward their previous team.
+If the reconnect target would violate the hard cap even with the grace allowance, the player falls through to Clan Grouping and Elo scoring with a small bias toward their previous team.

+### 3. Clan Grouping (High Priority)

+If the joining player is part of a clan and **all** their clan mates are currently on the same team, the player is routed to that team — provided the population cap allows it.
+Clan members are granted the same **+2 imbalance grace allowance** as reconnecting players to keep squads together.

+If the clan target would violate the hard cap even with the grace allowance, the player falls through to Elo scoring.
+If clan mates are split across both teams, this step is skipped.

-### 3. Elo Scoring & Skill Balancing
+### 4. Elo Scoring & Skill Balancing

 If no reconnect memory applies, the algorithm evaluates both teams with a **Mu-based Unified Scoring System** using tuned weights: